Donna

 Oggi è un World

-volte quarto ai Campionati del Mondo a coppie e che assieme a diversi
+volte quarto ai Campionati del Mondo a coppie e che, assieme a diversi

 Chris, che ama molto giocare Bridge Rubber al famoso